 How Opera Free VPN Works

-When enabled, Opera’s VPN works by redirecting your browser traffic through Opera’s servers located in different regions (such as Europe, the Americas, or Asia).
-Instead of connecting directly to a website, your request first goes to Opera’s server, which then forwards it to the website.
-This process hides your real IP address and replaces it with one from the server’s location, masking your identity and location.
+When activated, Opera Free VPN routes your browsing activity through Opera’s secure servers located in different regions, such as Europe, Asia, or the Americas.
+Instead of directly connecting to websites, your traffic goes through Opera’s servers first, which then forward your requests.
+This process hides your real IP address and replaces it with one from the selected region, helping to mask your identity and online location.

 Why It’s Not a True VPN